Free Scaling Retail Business Guide

 SKU vs Serial Numbers

-A serial number, on the other hand, is a unique identifier assigned to each individual item within a specific product line.
+A serial number, on the other hand, is a unique identifier assigned to each item within a specific product line.
 It is used to track the item’s history, warranty, and other details related to the product’s manufacturing and distribution.
 Serial numbers are usually numeric and are assigned by the manufacturer.

 SKU vs Barcode vs Part Number